 Except as otherwise provided in these Rules, the Secretary must keep in his or her custody or under his or her control all books, documents and securities of the Association.

 All accounts, books, securities and any other relevant documents of the Association must be available for inspection free of charge by any member upon request.

 A member may make a copy of any accounts, books, securities and any other relevant documents of the Association.

 Initial Membership Fees:

-Joining Fee: Full Membership including registration of Stud Name and Herd Prefix Code = $132 inclusive of GST (membership in this category allows for the registration and transfer of goats)
+Joining Fee: Full Stud Membership is $99 per annum plus $33.00 for registration of Stud Name and Herd Prefix Code ( an initial once only fee) = $132 inclusive of GST (membership in this category allows for the registration and transfer of goats)